artecs-group/RVfpga-sim-addons/RVfpga_Microcredential/Module3/OtherRiscvCores/README.md

         * microUSB cable
         * preconfigured microSD card

-      Insert the microSD card into the on-board SD slot.

     * Program the FPGA using the programming tool provided by the instructor.

       Load: